sendbird/sendbird-uikit-react/SAMPLES.md

 import withSendBird from '@sendbird/uikit-react/withSendbird';
 ```

-### Referring to CodeSandbox
+### Referring to StackBlitz

-Each CodeSandbox sample has `App.js` and `CustomizedApp.js` which operate based on the imported `const.js`.
-CodeSandbox is a code editor that provides an instant live preview.
+Each StackBlitz sample has `App.js` and `CustomizedApp.js` which operate based on the imported `const.js`.
+StackBlitz is a code editor that provides an instant live preview.
 The preview has two buttons placed at the top center.
 If you click the left button, you will see unaltered `App.js`.
 If you click the right button, you will see the customized component from `CustomizedApp.js`, and any changes you make on them applied and rendered on the live preview.

-If you would like to get a deeper understanding of how CodeSandbox works, refer to **CustomizedMessageItems**, **CustomizedHeader**, **CustomizedMessageInput**, and **CustomizedChannelPreviewItem** which you can find on corresponding CodeSandbox samples.
+If you would like to get a deeper understanding of how StackBlitz works, refer to **CustomizedMessageItems**, **CustomizedHeader**, **CustomizedMessageInput**, and **CustomizedChannelPreviewItem** which you can find on corresponding StackBlitz samples.

 <br />